Connected Components Workbench (CCW) version 7.0 added some much needed features when it released back in September of 2014.

 On the left side of this window you should see a dropdown list for the “Target” “Controller Type.”

 To continue, click on the drop down list and select the Micro800 controller you would like your program changed to, as seen below:

 NOTE: If you are using CCW version 7, the “change to” version will be 7.
 If you are using CCW version 8, the “change to” version will be 8.

 After a few moments you should see a popup window displayed at the bottom of CCW.

 Inside that window you should see a message stating the “Controller Change” was successful, as seen below:

 I hope you found the above article about how to change a Connected Components Workbench's controller type helpful.

-If you have any comments or questions please feel free to share them by using the “Leave a reply” form at the bottom of the page.
+If you have any comments or questions please feel free to share them by using the “post a comment or question” link below.